Egg Salad Sandwich

 • Peel the eggs and roughly chop; set aside.

-• Divide the egg salad mixture between 4 slices of bread.
-Add lettuce and close the sandwiches with the remaining bread.
+• Add lettuce to 4 slices of bread.
+Spoon the egg salad mixture on top of the lettuce and close the sandwiches with the remaining bread.
 Slice in half if desired.

 Nutrition